-13. What are the alternatives for treatment?
+14. What are the alternatives for treatment?

-Current treatment options for visual hallucinations in people with Parkinson's are limited to antipsychotic medications that were developed to treat symptoms in people with schizophrenia.
-These drugs, can cause significant side effects including sleepiness, falls, and a worsening of Parkinson's symptoms, such as tremor.
+Current treatment options for visual hallucinations in people with Parkinson's disease or Lewy Body Dementia are limited to antipsychotic medications that were developed to treat symptoms in people with schizophrenia.
+These drugs, can cause significant side effects including sleepiness, falls, and a worsening of Parkinson's disease or Lewy Body Dementia symptoms, such as tremor.
 The most effective of these, clozapine, can only be given in specialist clinics as weekly blood tests are needed to monitor safety.